 This sunscreen agent is used as an ultraviolet light absorber.
 Oxybenzone is linked to irritation, sensitization, and allergies, and possible hormone disruption.
 It has also been known to be hazardous to the oceanic environment including coral reefs.
 The state of Hawaii has banned the use of sunscreen products containing oxybenzone starting in 2021.

 This product is found in sunscreen, hair sprays, cosmetic products, and moisturizers.
-I use Beautycounter’s sunscreen line for my body and Dew Skin for face SPF.
-They both use non-nano zinc, a mineral-based physical sunscreen, instead of a chemical like oxybenzone.
+I use Beautycounter’s lotion and stick sunscreen for my body and CounterSun Daily Sheer or Dew Skin for my face SPF, every single day.
+They both use non-nano zinc, a mineral-based physical sunscreen, instead of oxybenzone.

 Parabens (methyl-, isobutyl-, propyl- and others)